trainline/environment-manager/docs/installation.md

 This installation guide presents an opinionated tutorial on what we believe is the best way to configure EM.
 There are many other ways this can be done, some of which are noted in the guide.
 All tutorials assume you are configuring the tool as suggested.

-If you have not already done so, it is recommended that you read the [Link:Concepts] section first.
+If you have not already done so, it is recommended that you read the [Concepts](/environment-manager/docs/concepts) section first.

 ### Overview